pokt-network/pocket-network-protocol/utility/README.md

 We do see (and are working to mitigate) potential “bad luck” sessions where an application might receive less than an appropriate minimum relay amount.
 This is not seen as a hard problem to overcome.
 “Good Luck” sessions will also happen on occasion.
 This is not seen as a problem at all.

-**The name of the actor ‘Fishermen’ has other meanings for other projects and should be changed.**
+**The name of the actor ‘Watchers’ has other meanings for other projects and should be changed.**

-Traditionally, Fishermen are monitoring actors in other Web3 projects.
+Traditionally, Watchers are monitoring actors in other Web3 projects.
 They allow minimum on-chain information by providing off-chain double-checks on the participants who make ‘claims’.
-Similar to Validators, though our flavor of Fishermen is different and unique, the core functionality of the actor remains the same.
+Similar to Validators, though our flavor of Watchers is different and unique, the core functionality of the actor remains the same.

-**Ability of Fishermen to replace servicers mid session makes it necessary that the size of the dispatch list for any given session cannot be fixed.** (Open question)
+**Ability of Watchers to replace servicers mid session makes it necessary that the size of the dispatch list for any given session cannot be fixed.** (Open question)

 Newly “recruited” nodes need the freedom to respond to application requests even though they are outside of the calculated list for that session.
-We may be able to limit dispatch list growth to 2 X the computed size however since the Fisherman cannot replace more than the entire original list.
+We may be able to limit dispatch list growth to 2 X the computed size however since the Watcher cannot replace more than the entire original list.
 This opens a door for applications to double their effective dispatch list but does not allow abuse of relay usage.

 **Memos might be important (open question)**